esaillar/manou/research.md

   </div>
   <div class="panel-body">

 PARCOACH aims at helping developers in their debugging phase of parallel and distributed applications.
+The tool is still under development.

 <a href="https://team.inria.fr/storm/software/parcoach/" target="_blank">Read more about PARCOACH</a>